Wearable Device Challenge

 The Wearable Device Challenge has two divisions – Middle School and High School.

 The Challenge is team-based and each team can have up to 6 student members.
 Each teacher can enter 1 or 2 teams.
-If there is more than one participating teacher at the same school, they may each bring one or two teams to the final challenge on in the spring of 2024 at NCSU.
+If there is more than one participating teacher at the same school, they may each bring one or two teams to the final challenge on April 9, 2025 at NC State University.

 Teachers must register all students attending the challenge and submit a parent/guardian-signed copy of the NCSU General Participation Agreement FOR EVERY PARTICIPANT to cfreback@ncsu.edu.